keimochizuki/cgnuino/README.md

 # Manual
 Detailed explanation of the usage of the library is available as html manual in extras/man directory.
-Open extras/man/index.html for the mainpage of the manual.
+Open extras/man/index.html to see the mainpage of the manual.